notofonts/latin-greek-cyrillic/fontbakery/notofonts-NotoSans-googlefonts-report.md

  * U+02C3 MODIFIER LETTER RIGHT ARROWHEAD: not included in any glyphset definition
  * U+02C4 MODIFIER LETTER UP ARROWHEAD: not included in any glyphset definition
  * U+02C5 MODIFIER LETTER DOWN ARROWHEAD: not included in any glyphset definition
- * U+02C7 CARON: try adding one of: canadian-aboriginal, tifinagh, yi
+ * U+02C7 CARON: try adding one of: tifinagh, yi, canadian-aboriginal
  * U+02C8 MODIFIER LETTER VERTICAL LINE: not included in any glyphset definition
  * U+02C9 MODIFIER LETTER MACRON: not included in any glyphset definition
  * U+02CA MODIFIER LETTER ACUTE ACCENT: not included in any glyphset definition